 Not everyone who has osteopenia develops osteoporosis.
 But osteopenia can turn into osteoporosis.
 Osteoporosis can result in easily fractured bones and other very serious bone problems.
-It can also cause disfigurement (from fractures in the spine) and lead to loss of mobility and independence, especially if the hip is fractured.
+When it is advanced, it can also cause disfigurement (from fractures in the spine) and lead to loss of mobility and independence, especially if the hip is fractured.

-Bone health is measured in two ways.
-The first is bone density.
-Bone density defines the thickness of your bone.
-The second is bone mass.
-Bone mass means how much bone you have.
-Bone mass, or the amount of bone you have, usually peaks around age 30.
-Then bone mass begins to decline.
+The amount of bone you have usually peaks around age 30.
+Then it begins to decline.
 Your body starts to reabsorb bone faster than new bone can be made.

-With aging, your body absorbs back calcium and other minerals from your bones.
+With aging, your body reabsorbs calcium and other minerals from your bones.
 This reabsorption can make your bones weaker and lead to osteopenia and osteoporosis.
 The bones become more vulnerable to fractures and other damage.

 What Are Some Risk Factors for Osteopenia and Osteoporosis?